FATF VASP Guidance: The Definition, the Risk-Based Approach, the Limits (2026)

 - Confirm with compliance counsel per jurisdiction — evolving; not legal/compliance advice.

-Chainalysis and Elliptic provide blockchain analytics and risk/screening that support a risk-based AML programme.
-They do not determine VASP status or what a jurisdiction's implementing law requires — those remain legal determinations for the business and its compliance counsel.
+Chainalysis and Elliptic provide blockchain analytics and risk screening that support a risk-based AML programme.
+What they do not do is determine VASP status or what a jurisdiction's implementing law requires — those remain legal determinations for the business and its compliance counsel.
 Confirm any tool reflects the current national rules.

-Wag3s is not an AML/screening provider.
-Wag3s HR and the finance OS keep the auditable financial record that a risk-based AML programme and the AML/KYC process rely on, while VASP determination and the implementing-law obligations stay with the business and compliance counsel.
+Wag3s is not an AML or screening provider.
+What Wag3s HR and the finance OS do is keep the auditable financial record that a risk-based AML programme and the AML/KYC process rely on.
+It supports, rather than replaces, the compliance counsel whose call the VASP determination and the implementing-law obligations remain.
 See the HR product page.

 Further reading